-The Company's Ordinary Shares are traded on AIM, therefore the Company is not required to and does not comply with all aspects of the UK Corporate Governance Code.
-Nonetheless, the Directors recognise that it is in the best interests of the Company and its Shareholders to follow the UK Corporate Governance Code's principles of corporate governance and to have in place risk controls appropriate for a company of its size along with the NAPF Corporate Governance Policy and Voting Guidelines for AIM Companies.
+The Company's Ordinary Shares trade on AIM and the Company has adopted the Quoted Companies Alliance Corporate Governance Code For Small and Mid-Size Quoted Companies (the "QCA Code").
+The Directors recognise that it is in the best interests of the Company and its Shareholders to follow the QCA Code's principles of Corporate Governance and to have in place risk controls appropriate for a company of its size along with the NAPF Corporate Governance Policy and Voting Guidelines for AIM Companies.